mishmanners/starter-snake-python/README.md

 **At this point your Battlesnake is live and ready to enter games!**

+We used Replit to run this Sneki Snek.
+However, considering changing it for next season due to timeouts and latency issues.

 ## Registering Your Battlesnake and Creating Your First Game